 - Throat cancer (larynx cancer) facts*

-- What is the larynx?
+- What is throat (larynx) cancer?

-- What is cancer?
+- What causes throat cancer?

-- What are symptoms of larynx cancer?
+- What are the types of larynx (throat) cancer?

-- How is staging for throat cancer determined?
+- How is throat cancer staging determined?

 - Find a local Oncologist in your town

-- A lump in the neck
+- A mass or lump in the neck

-- Trouble breathing
+- Some difficulty with breathing

 Get the latest treatment options.